-In 2012, aged 19, Letwin married Edmore Rwisai, "I thought that if I had my own family, I would have ample food to eat, enough clothes to wear and be free to do what I wanted" she said.
+In 2012, aged 19, Letwin married Edmore Rwisai, "I thought that if I had my own family, I would have ample food to eat, enough clothes to wear, and be free to do what I wanted," she said.
 This did not happen.
 A seasonal general hand and security guard, Edmore does not earn enough to provide adequately for his wife and children.
-Before the COVID-19 lockdown, Letwin had a vending stall in Harare’s city centre where she sold vegetables to supplement their household earnings.
-“Because of COVID-19 it’s hard for me to go into town and sell as I also have to worry about my children’s health.”
+Before the COVID-19 lockdown, Letwin had a vending stall in Harare’s city center where she sold vegetables to supplement their household earnings.
+“Because of COVID-19, it’s hard for me to go into town and sell as I also have to worry about my children’s health.”

 Every day, she wakes up at five o’clock in the morning and helps her husband prepare for work.
-The rest of the morning is dedicated to feeding, playing traditional games and teaching her daughters how to perform household chores.
-Letwin spend the afternoon reflecting on her life and dancing.
+The rest of the morning is dedicated to feeding, playing traditional games, and teaching her daughters how to perform household chores.
+Letwin spends the afternoon reflecting on her life and dancing.
 “I love to dance.
 I don’t need another person to validate the joy I find in myself or to help me celebrate.
-Just give me a bucket for a drum and I will dance.”
+Just give me a bucket for a drum, and I will dance.”

 The ongoing COVID-19 induced environment has highlighted a need to be inclusive of the needs of people with disabilities and their caregivers- to not choose between one or the other rather, to consider both, equally.
-The measures put in place have shown a preference towards making it possible for able bodied people to easily adjust.
-In the first days, there was no acknowledgement of the needs of people with disabilities and how they would access essential services.
-For example, some people with visual impairments do not have access to assistive devices and rely on family members or strangers to hold their hand and guide them.
+The measures put in place have shown a preference for making it possible for able-bodied people to easily adjust.
+In the first days, there was no acknowledgment of the needs of people with disabilities and how they would access essential services.
+For example, some people with visual impairments do not have access to assistive devices and rely on family members or strangers to hold their hands and guide them.
 This would defeat the social distancing aspect of preventing transmission of COVID-19.

 [Whispering Silence] This project was made possible with support from Africalia and the Directorate-General for Development Cooperation of Belgium.